jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 <br>

+**Goal: Install Snap-Fasteners on the Electronic Case Lid with Wire Leads**

-**Goal: Crimp the metal-snap-fasteners with accompanying wire leads to the electronic case lid.** The snap-fasteners serve as the electrode connection point for the heart rate monitor strap which collects both EOG and EEG signals.
-This is essential for accurate sleep monitoring so be patient with this step.
+The snap-fasteners function as electrode connection points for the heart rate monitor strap, which collects EOG and EEG signals.
+This connection is essential for accurate sleep monitoring.
+Take your time with this step.

-Cut two strands of wire (between 22-30 AWG) at least 5" long.
-Expose at least 20 mm of the wires at one end.
-We recommend going with thicker wire for better connection, but it is not necessary.
-Using larger guage wire (here we used 22AWG) will ensure a tighter fit and better electrical contact between the wiring and the snap-fastener.
+Materials needed:
+- Two wire strands (22-30 AWG), at least 5" (13cm) long
+- Thicker wire (22 AWG recommended) provides better electrical contact

+Preparation steps:
+1. Strip approximately 20mm of insulation from one end of each wire
-Identify the internal face of the electronic lid.
-The internal face is the one that is not smooth.
-With the internal face up, insert the exposed wire through one of the round holes, keeping the wire in the notch as shown in the photo below:
+2. Locate the internal face of the electronic lid (the non-smooth surface)
+3. With the internal face up, thread the exposed wire through one of the round holes
+4. Position the wire carefully in the notch as shown in the photo below:

 <br>
 <div align="center">